African leaders to hold Niger summit after coup leaders close airspace

 “The closure of Niger’s airspace dramatically widens the area over which most commercial flights between Europe and southern Africa cannot fly,” tracking service FlightRadar24 said in a blog post.

-Ecowas said it would hold an extraordinary summit at its Abuja headquarters on Thursday, but made no direct reference to the missed deadline.
+Ecowas said it would hold an extraordinary summit at its Abuja headquarters in Nigerial on Thursday, but made no direct reference to the missed deadline.

-Last week it agreed a possible military action plan if Bazoum was not released and reinstated, although they said operational decisions would be decided by heads of states.
+Last week it agreed a possible military action plan if Mr Bazoum was not released and reinstated, although it said operational decisions would be decided by heads of states.

 But the bloc’s unity has been broken by a promise from the ruling juntas in Mali and Burkina Faso, both member states, to come to Niger’s defence if needed.